Global Solidarity Accounting

 Underlying values and principles

-There are two domains that should be at the heart of a system aiming for human well-being and sustainability.
+There are two domains that should be at the heart of our understanding of the complex global system when aiming for human well-being and sustainability through solidarity.
 The first is what should be the common good of any human society, to maximise the well-being and fulfilment of all of its members, today generally described as human rights.
-The second is to respect, maintain and improve the common property that we all inherit on a planet endowed with an atmosphere and climate, land and oceans, a rich and productive biosphere with natural systems providing ecosystem services, all of which are intrinsically essential to life but not valued by our present economy except where they can be exploited and often damaged or destroyed for profit.
-Rather than treating these as externalities, they should be considered the essential human capital and natural wealth at the centre of the system.
+The second is to respect, maintain and improve the common property that we all inherit on a planet endowed with an atmosphere and climate, land and oceans, a rich and productive biosphere with natural systems providing ecosystem services, all of which are intrinsically essential to life but not valued by our present economy except where they can be privatised as property, exploited and often damaged or destroyed for profit.
+Rather than treating these as externalities, they should be considered the essential human and natural capital at the centre of the system.

 To design a new system, we need to start with the underlying values and principles that define our human purpose.
 These are presently identified by our global society as human rights and obligations.
 Achieving these is what human well-being is all about.
 In summary, the foundational principle of justice includes the right of everyone to human dignity, and to equitable treatment leaving no one behind, with special attention to women, children, the disabled and those otherwise marginalised.
+As a social species, humans cannot fulfil these rights individually, but only through relationships with others, requiring each of us to feel solidarity with everyone else.
 This expresses the fundamental truth that we are one human family and citizens of this planet in all our diversity, above any other more limited identity.

-Following on from this, everyone has the right to the necessities of life such as food, water and shelter, and to the possibility to develop their capacity to contribute to human well-being and social advancement.
+Following on from this, everyone has the right to the necessities of life such as food, water, shelter and some source of energy, and to the possibility to develop their capacity to contribute to human well-being and social advancement.
 These should not be conditioned by any artificial limitation such as nationality, ethnicity, religion or place of birth.

 As the now-dominant species in our biosphere, we have the responsibility for the care and management of the natural world upon which we ultimately depend for our survival.
 This requires learning to live within planetary boundaries, moderating our material civilization, restoring past damage, and enhancing the regenerative capacities of nature that ultimately provide all the resources necessary for life and civilisation.
 This is what is meant by sustainability and is defined in the Sustainable Development Goals.